Jane Wodening

-Jane Wodening (born Mary Jane Collom in 1936) is an American artist and writer.
+Mary Jane Wodening (née Collom; September 7, 1936 – November 17, 2023) was an American artist and writer.
 She is best known for her collaborations with experimental filmmaker Stan Brakhage, to whom she was married from 1957 until 1987.
 During this period, she was known as Jane Brakhage.
 Wodening featured in Brakhage's short film Window Water Baby Moving, in which her husband filmed her giving birth.

-Wodening holds many environmentalists views due to her love of nature.
-Both during and after her marriage to Brakhage, she has frequently grown her own food and lived with animals she takes care of and looks after.
+Wodening was an environmentalist and grew her own food and kept animals.

 Life and career

 Wodening grew up with her brother Jack Collom in Western Springs, Illinois.
 She married Stan Brakhage in 1957.
 Before marrying Brakhage, she was studying to be a zoologist.
 On her reason for dropping out, Wodening said:I quit school because I was unpopular.
 I was not the norm, even though I really tried.
 I wore the right clothes, and I washed myself, I took baths and shaved my armpits, and—oh!
 The things I did.
 But it didn't work, none of it worked.
 I was just weird.
 I didn't say the right things, I didn't look in the right direction.
 Out of it, I've always been out of it.During their marriage, she was featured in one of Brakhage's best-known works, the experimental short film Window Water Baby Moving.
 In the film, her husband films her giving birth.
 Critic Archer Winsten described the film as being "so forthright, so full of primitive wonder and love, so far beyond civilization in its acceptance that it becomes an experience like few in the history of movies."
 The Academy Film Archive preserved Window Water Baby Moving in 2013.

-She later featured in another "birth film" filmed by Brakhage, called Thigh Line Lyre Triangular (1961), though this film was less critically acclaimed.
-Wodening is also featured in several other acclaimed works, many of which she played a significant role in the actual making of (directing, photographing, and editing), such as Cats Cradle (1959), Wedlock House: An Intercourse (1959), and Dog Star Man (1961-64).
+She later appeared in another "birth film" filmed by Brakhage, called Thigh Line Lyre Triangular (1961), though this film was less critically acclaimed.
+Wodening is also featured in several other works, many of which she played a role in directing, photographing, and editing, such as Cats Cradle (1959), Wedlock House: An Intercourse (1959), and Dog Star Man (1961-64).